adonisjs/legacy.adonisjs.com/docs/docs/guides/database/07-migrations.md

 Another option is to create SQL scripts and run them during the deployment process.
 However, you will have to manually build a tracking system to ensure that you are not running the previously ran SQL scripts.
 For example:

 - You write a SQL script to create a new `users` table.
 - You run this script as part of the deployment workflow.
-However, you have to make sure that the next deployment must ignore the previously executed sql script.
+However, you have to make sure that the next deployment must ignore the previously executed SQL script.

 ### Using Schema Migrations
-Schema migrations addresses the above issues and offers a robust API for evolving and tracking database changes.
+Schema migrations address the above issues and offer a robust API for evolving and tracking database changes.
 There are many tools available for schema migrations ranging from framework agnostic tools like [flywaydb](https://flywaydb.org/) to framework specific tooling offered by Rails, Laravel and so on.

 Similarly, AdonisJS also has its own migrations system.
 You can create/modify database by just writing Javascript.